nickw1/orb-slam-expts/README.md

 ## Log

+### 2024-09-10

+Apologies for the lack of updates here for a while.

+Due to the emergence of [AlvaAR](https://github.com/alanross/AlvaAR) which offers what I was investigating in this repo, I have not done any updates for a while and it is unlikely this repo will be further updated.

 ### 2022-08-30

 Memory alignment issue seems to be fixed, thanks to the `PROXY_TO_PTHREAD` flag, which runs `main()` on a separate thread.
 Thanks to @carlodek for this suggestion.
 Not sure why it fixes the issue though!